(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Anastomotic leak (in which the internal wound breaks open)

-• Make sure your surgical team and anesthesiologist know about all the medications and supplements you take.
-Ask how and when you should take your regular medications on the day of surgery.
+• Make sure the surgical team and anesthesiologist know about all the medications and supplements the patient takes.
+Ask how and when to take any regular medications on the day of surgery.

-• You may need to stop taking drugs that thin your blood, including aspirin, ibuprofen or naproxen.
+• The patient may need to stop taking drugs that thin the blood, including aspirin, ibuprofen and naproxen.

-• You may be asked to drink only clear fluids and/or stop eating and drinking at a certain time prior to surgery.
+• The patient may be asked to drink only clear fluids and/or stop eating and drinking at a certain time prior to surgery.

 • Stop smoking (since smoking slows healing and creates a higher risk of complications).

-• Alert your surgical team if you’ve developed a cold, flu or other illness prior to surgery.
+• Alert the surgical team if the patient develops a cold, flu or other illness prior to surgery.

-Additionally, in the days leading up to surgery, your doctor may recommend bowel preparation, which may include a liquid diet, enemas and potentially laxatives to clear your bowel.
+Additionally, in the days leading up to surgery, the doctor may recommend bowel preparation, which may include a liquid diet, enemas and potentially laxatives to clear his or her bowel.

-During a colectomy, an anesthesiologist administers drugs to help you fall asleep, stay asleep and feel no pain (called general anesthesia).
-The surgery itself may take up to four hours, and you may be in the hospital recuperating for two to seven days.
+During a colectomy, an anesthesiologist administers drugs to help the patient fall asleep, stay asleep and feel no pain (called general anesthesia).
+The surgery itself may take up to four hours, and the patient may be in the hospital recuperating for two to seven days.

 The actual surgery differs depending on the surgical approach (either open or minimally invasive).

-• In an open colectomy, the surgeon cuts 6 to 8 inches long along the abdominal cavity.
+• In an open colectomy, the surgeon cuts 6-8 inches long along the abdominal cavity.

 • In a laparoscopic surgery, which only requires a few small cuts, the surgeon inserts instruments and a video camera.
 To do so, the surgeon fills the area with gas to see better.